Science-2-U is celebrating 25 years of serving the homeschool community! Thank you for being a part of it!

 3rd – 5th Grade 2:30 pm – 3:30 pm

-**Â WE WILL NOT BE ACCEPTING SINGLE SESSION REGISTRATIONS.
-YOU MUST REGISTER FOR THE TWO-SEMESTER COURSE **
+** WE DO NOT ACCEPT SINGLE SESSION REGISTRATIONS.
+YOU MUST REGISTER FOR THE FULL SCHOOL YEAR **

 JR HIGH CLASSES $450* PER SEMESTER